Shaking is great for martinis, but not so much for cars.

 If your car is shaking when you’re idling, it probably has worn or broken motor mounts.
 When this happens, it allows your engine to move around under the hood.
 This one is easy to diagnose with a quick look under the hood, and you can get this repaired fairly quickly and easily.

 There are many other reasons why your car might start shaking, but these are some of the more common issues.
 Regardless of what is causing your car to shake, it’s important not to ignore it and have it looked at as quickly as possible.
 While it might be a minor issue, leaving it unchecked can lead to bigger problems and costly repairs down the road.
-Rainbow Muffler & Brake has six Cleveland-area locations and would love to ensure you’re as safe as possible on the road.
+Rainbow Muffler & Brake has six Cleveland-area auto repair shops and would love to ensure you’re as safe as possible on the road.